Pip (South Park): Production and broadcast

-"Pip" features regular voice acting from Parker and Stone for most characters (with Stone as the voice of Pip), as well as Eliza Schneider (credited both by her real name and her pseudonym "Blue Girl") providing the voice for Estella.
-Joe was voiced by South Park staff writer Kyle McCulloch, because, according to Stone, McCulloch "can do really good British voices, because he grew up in Canada watching a bunch of British TV."
+"Pip" features regular voice-acting from Parker and Stone for most characters (with Stone as the voice of Pip), as well as Eliza Schneider (credited both by her real name and her pseudonym "Blue Girl") providing the voice for Estella.
+Joe was voiced by South Park staff writer Kyle McCulloch, because, according to Stone, McCulloch "can do really good British voices, because he grew up in Canada watching a bunch of British TV".

 Cultural references and themes

 "Pip" serves as an explanation of the origins of its central character, as well as a retelling of the 1861 Charles Dickens novel Great Expectations.
 The episode is not a straight adaptation of the novel, but a comedic retelling thereof.
 As such, the episode's main aim is not to represent Great Expectations, but to use it for the purpose of comedy.
 Some of Pip's speech, such as "breaky-wakey out of prison" and "that's a lot of money-woney" is a reference to Malcolm McDowell's character Alex's speech in the 1971 film A Clockwork Orange.
 Many of the central characters of the novel appear in the episode.
 These include Pip, as well as Joe (Pip's brother-in-law), Mrs Joe (Pip's sister), Miss Havisham, Estella Havisham, Herbert Pocket, and the escaped convict.
 For most of the episode, the plot stays relatively faithful to the novel's basic story.
 At one point however, the episode begins major digressions from the novel, mainly Miss Havisham's technology, such as her Genesis Device and robot monkeys.
 The ending of the episode has been viewed as "a joke about contemporary Hollywood's inability to produce entertainment that does not depend on idiotic spectacle."

-The way the story is presented – South Park Classics – is a parody of Masterpiece Theater (now continued as Masterpiece Classic), a long-running drama anthology television series airing on the Public Broadcasting Service (PBS) in the United States, best known for presenting adaptations of classic works of literature.
+The way the story is presented - South Park Classics - is a parody of Masterpiece Theater (now continued as Masterpiece Classic), a drama anthology television series airing on the Public Broadcasting Service (PBS) in the United States, best known for presenting adaptations of classic works of literature.
 (Incidentally, Masterpiece Theater featured an adaptation of Great Expectations in 1999.)
 Malcolm McDowell's portrayal of the narrator parodies Alistair Cooke, "a British person" himself, who was the host of Masterpiece Theater between 1971 and 1992.
 The setup has been viewed as "a joke about America's (or more specifically, the typical PBS viewer's) haughty search for cultural enrichment in the English classics", based on the context of "he cultural authority of the British, so long courted by the American culture industries."